kubernetes/enhancements/keps/sig-network/2004-topology-aware-routing/README.md

    support labeling EndpointSlices.
 In this case, kube-proxy will still work because it will consume all EndpointSlices with a zone label set to the same zone _or_ no zone label set at all.
-2. Kube-proxy falls back to current behavior that does not support consuming EndpointSlices based on labels.
+2. Kube-Proxy falls back to current behavior that does not support consuming EndpointSlices based on labels.
 In this case, kube-proxy will continue to consume all EndpointSlices.
 This will not be an issue, it simply won't be taking advantage of the new controller functionality.

-Each scenario described above will end up with a `Balanced` approach no matter what value has been set to our new annotation.
+Each scenario described above will end up with a `Random` approach no matter what value has been set for a Service annotation.

+Throughout all of this, it will continue to be possible to list all endpoints for a Service by querying EndpointSlices with the `kubernetes.io/service-name` label.
+Each approach may group the endpoints in slightly different combinations of EndpointSlices, but it will still be just as easy to list all endpoints for a Service.

 ## Drawbacks
 1. Increased complexity in EndpointSlice controller